TheTrainGoes/GP2040-Projects/Pico Basic Breakout Board/README.md

 Board design choices:

 The Brook form factor was chosen due to its compatibility with a number of existing enclosures and holders.
 The RaspBerry Pi mounting area has been setup in a way that allows you to solder directly to the board though the extended pads or stacked with the use of a header if you happen to have gotten a pre-soldered Pico.

 A 20pin (2x10pin) connector is located in the bottom left of the board, matching the location and pinout of standard Brook boards.
 If you are planning to use the 20pin connector you do not need to add screw terminals to the board, and vice versa.

 A BootSel button is available to allow for re-flashing of the firmware while the board is plugged in and also to eliminate the need to remove the Pico cover to access the Pico directly.

 An OLED display breakout is also available on the board however most of the functionality of the display is currently quite limited.

 The top row of pads allows for direct solder of wires as well as screw terminals to be added.

 To keep the board looking clean a second board can be added on top of the Pico as a shield to cover it.

 For those that want to order through JLCPCB I have added `JLCJLCJLCJLC` on the board in a hidden area to cover the order number.

 For a basic assembly you can remove the second PDC that is used as a shield and omit the nuts, bolts and spring lock washers.
 This will expose the bare Pico board and recommended only for green boards.

 ---

+Assembly:

 There are two main ways to assemble, a full and lite version of the setup.
 The full version has a nice PCB cover for the Pico that is attached via some M2 nuts, bolts and washers.
 The lite version is just a bare Pico on the Pico Basic Breakout Board (for this option I recommend doing your Pico Basic Breakout Board PCB in green).